thoughtspot/cs_tools/best-practices/virtual-environment.md

 **Thank you for contributing to CS Tools!**

-The purpose of this document is to help get newer developers get up and runnnig with a clean python virtual environment.
+The purpose of this document is to help get newer developers get up and running with a clean python virtual environment.

 ## What is a Virtual Environment?